TickTeam/guide-tt/android_app/how_to_set_recurring_tasks.md

 ![](customrepeat1.png)

-*1)Repeat from Due Date: the next recurring date is Jun 17.*
+*1. Repeat from Due Date: the next recurring date is Jun 17.*

-No matter when you check off this task, it will roll to the next recurring date, even though the next recurring date has been past.
+No matter when you check off this task, it will roll to the next recurring date, even though the next recurring date is in the past.

 ![](repeat3.jpg)

-*2)Repeat from Completion Date: the next recurring date is Jun 20.*
+*2. Repeat from Completion Date: the next recurring date is Jun 20.*

 This repeat mode is totally based on your completion date and repeating intervals, regardless of your due date.